Jessie219-web/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Robotics/Projects/Lerobot_SO100Arm.md

   author: ZhuYaoHui
 ---

-# How to use the SO-ARM100 robotic arm in Lerobot
+# How to use the SO-ARM100 and SO-ARM101 robotic arm in Lerobot

 ## Introduction

-The [SO-100ARM](https://github.com/TheRobotStudio/SO-ARM100) is a fully open-source robotic arm project launched by [TheRobotStudio](https://www.therobotstudio.com/).
+The [SO-10xARM](https://github.com/TheRobotStudio/SO-ARM100) is a fully open-source robotic arm project launched by [TheRobotStudio](https://www.therobotstudio.com/).
 It includes the follower arm and the leader robotic arm, and also provides detailed 3D printing files and operation guides.
 [LeRobot](https://github.com/huggingface/lerobot/tree/main) is committed to providing models, datasets and tools for real-world robotics in PyTorch.
 Its aim is to reduce the entry barrier of robotics, enabling everyone to contribute and benefit from sharing datasets and pretrained models.
-LeRobot integrates cutting-edge methodologies validated for real-world application, centering on imitation learning and reinforcement learning.
+LeRobot integrates cutting-edge methodologies validated for real-world application, centering on imitation learning.
 It has furnished a suite of pre-trained models, datasets featuring human-gathered demonstrations, and simulation environments, enabling users to commence without the necessity of robot assembly.
 In the forthcoming weeks, the intention is to augment support for real-world robotics on the most cost-effective and competent robots presently accessible.

 <iframe width="900" height="600" src="https://www.youtube.com/embed/sD34HnAkGNc?si=hqKd_sH5Oc9sdcwd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Projects Introduction

-The SO-ARM100 and reComputer Jetson AI intelligent robot kit seamlessly combine high-precision robotic arm control with a powerful AI computing platform, providing a comprehensive robot development solution.
-This kit is based on the Jetson Orin or AGX Orin platform, combined with the SO-ARM100 robotic arm and the LeRobot AI framework, offering users an intelligent robot system applicable to multiple scenarios such as education, research, and industrial automation.
+The SO-ARM10x and reComputer Jetson AI intelligent robot kit seamlessly combine high-precision robotic arm control with a powerful AI computing platform, providing a comprehensive robot development solution.
+This kit is based on the Jetson Orin or AGX Orin platform, combined with the SO-ARM10x robotic arm and the LeRobot AI framework, offering users an intelligent robot system applicable to multiple scenarios such as education, research, and industrial automation.
-This wiki provides the assembly and debugging tutorial for the SO ARM100 and realizes data collection and training within the Lerobot framework.
+This wiki provides the assembly and debugging tutorial for the SO ARM10x and realizes data collection and training within the Lerobot framework.

   <div align="center">
       <img width={800}